 Smyrna police seeking tips in fatal Monday night shooting

-May 18—The Smyrna Police Department is asking for the public's help in solving a fatal shooting that left one man dead Monday night.
+May 19—The Smyrna Police Department is asking for the public's help in solving a fatal shooting that left one man dead Monday night.

 Police responded to a shooting in the 1600 block of Roswell Street, about a mile east of downtown Smyrna, around 10 p.m.
 Monday.
 There, they found Michael A. Ezzard Jr., 22, of Smyrna, who had been shot and killed.